vyapp/vy/BOOK.md

 ### Scroll one line down

-This Key-Command is implemented in NORMAL mode as the one to scroll one line up.
+This keycommand is implemented in NORMAL mode as the one to scroll one line up.
-Open a file with a considerable number of pages then press.
+Open a file with a considerable number of pages then press:

     <Key-s>